Welcome to Rebalance Osteopathy

 In 2008 she returned to her hometown of Warrnambool where she has been practising ever since.
 Haylee’s treatments are tailored to the individual, incorporating gentle but effective Osteopathic technique combined with simple Pilates exercises and general lifestyle advice to help you maintain the effectiveness of treatment.
 Haylee has a keen interest in the management of pregnant mothers and recently completed post-graduate study in the assessment and treatment of babies and infants.

 Haylee has returned from maternity leave and is looking forward to seeing all her existing clients.
-Haylee is currently working Tuesday afternoons.
+Haylee is currently working Tuesdays and Thursdays.